HappyHackingSpace/ai-tools/README.md

 - **[Freepik](https://www.freepik.com/)** - Design platform offering ready-made graphics, images, and templates.
 - **[Steve.AI](https://www.steve.ai/)** - AI-powered platform for creating animated videos.
 - **[DeepAI](https://deepai.org/)** - AI tool for text-to-video transformation.
+- **[Teachable Machine](https://teachablemachine.withgoogle.com/)** - Train a computer to recognize your own images, sounds, & poses.
+A fast, easy way to create machine learning models for your sites, apps, and more – no expertise or coding required.
+- **[Replicate](https://replicate.com/)** - Run and fine-tune open-source models.
+Deploy custom models at scale.
+All with one line of code.
+- **[Wondershare Virbo](https://virbo.wondershare.com/)** - AI Montage Maker.
+Producing high-impact marketing videos and promotional content is a breeze with Virbo's AI montage maker.
+- **[Pictory](https://pictory.ai/)** - Create engaging videos in minutes using the power of AI.

 ### 4-Audio & Music Generation